-I am guilty of thinking I know more than I know sometimes and so our written sales process system and our systems on the front end needed improvement and more consistency.
-So, when I saw that APB had a mentoring program, I needed improved systems in all phases from marketing to handover, including construction, marketing, sales process.
+I am guilty of thinking I know more than I know sometimes, and so our written sales process system and our systems on the front end needed improvement and more consistency.
+So, when I saw that APB had a mentoring program, I needed improved systems in all phases from marketing to handover, including construction, marketing, and the sales process.

 We also needed repeatable systems and templates.

-A lot of the things that Andy, my coach, and I work on are things that I knew, but I didn’t know how to implement those systems and put them into place.
+A lot of the things that my coach and I work on are things that I knew, but I didn’t know how to implement those systems and put them into place.

 I Chose The APB Mentoring Program For Accountability

 We’ve been with APB since July 5th and it’s been an exciting five months.
-Number one without a doubt is working with my coach, Andy, directly and the accountability that he puts on me.
+Number one without a doubt is working with my coach directly and the accountability that he puts on me.

-I’ll share a story that could help others: I’m guilty and Andy and his incredible coaching skills picked up on it very quickly.
+I’ll share a story that could help others: I’m guilty and my coach and his incredible coaching skills picked up on it very quickly.

-When we were doing our first action plan, Andy asked me to list a few things that we wanted to accomplish the next quarter.
+When we were doing our first action plan, my coach asked me to list a few things that we wanted to accomplish the next quarter.
 My list was incredibly long.

 By the end of the quarter, I would probably have finished six to seven of those.
-Without Andy, I might have finished just the three to four that needed to be done and not felt good about anything.
+Without my coach, I might have finished just the three to four that needed to be done and not felt good about anything.

-But Andy, my coach, suggested that we pick the three main things that needed doing.
+But my coach suggested that we pick the three main things that needed doing.
 We got those done and now we do that every month – three main things.

 I want to go, go, go, go!
-But Andy keeps me so focused.
+But my coach keeps me so focused.
 Number one is accountability.

-The second biggest thing that the Mentoring Program and Andy have helped me with is picking where we’re going to go, and then how we’re going to get there.
-I’m an Excel freak and I thought I had great spreadsheets, and humbly, I have some nice spreadsheets.
+The second biggest thing that the Mentoring Program has helped me with is picking where we’re going to go, and then how we’re going to get there.
+I’m an Excel freak and I thought I had great spreadsheets, and humbly, I do have some nice spreadsheets.
 I knew where the cash was going.
 I knew what was coming in, going out.
 But number two, is without a doubt, the spreadsheets and the KPIs.

 The targets tab and the checkpoints to make sure we’re on par for that every month when we talk is fantastic.